How To Build Durable Habits In 4 Easy Steps Even If Your Motivation Is At An All Time Low

 Instead of starting your language learning session, you put on your I-am-a-lazy-and-disgusting-slob pants and start watching The Game of Thrones with a bag of chips.

-And, needles to say, you feel like “sh*t”.
+And, needless to say, you feel like “sh*t”.

 Repeat the above scenario a couple of times and you will find yourself ditching any budding habit.